 Correlation, Causation, and Confounding Variables

+Random assignment helps you separation causation from correlation and rule out confounding variables.
 As a critical component of the scientific method, experiments typically set up contrasts between a control group and one or more treatment groups.
 The idea is to determine whether the effect, which is the difference between a treatment group and the control group, is statistically significant.
 If the effect is significant, group assignment correlates with different outcomes.